Welcome

 - a selection of work by illustrator and collage artist Michelle Thompson, who has been shown at the RA and whose clients include The Guardian, The New York Times, and Marvel.

-The next events in the calendar are the Annual Fry Picture Sale on Saturday 15th and Sunday 16th November, from 12 noon till 4 pm on both days, and the first in our Winter Lecture series, Ian Wolter The Making of Safe Haven – the Harwich Kindertransport Memorial on Friday 7th November at 7:30 pm in the Quaker Meeting House, Saffron Walden.
+The next event in the calendar is the Annual Fry Picture Sale on Saturday 15th and Sunday 16th November, from 12 noon till 4 pm on both days.
 More details under ‘News’ on this website.

 Film by Thomas Völker © 2022